 What is Rapid Prototyping?

-Rapid prototyping is the name that encompasses all the technologies and techniques involved in creating viable prototypes of products in record time, to review and refine.
-It usually involves additive manufacturing or 3D printing, though occasionally CNC machining is used.
+Rapid prototyping is the name that encompasses all the technologies and techniques involved in creating viable prototypes in record time, to review and refine designs.

 If you’re looking to purchase a 3D printer for rapid prototyping, we may be able to help: